DynAIRx/GCAF_DynAIRx/README.md

 # Codelists
 - <b>Where can I find generated codelists?</b> <br>
-As this is Generalized framework which can be used for any project to generate codelists, we uploaded DynIARx generated codelists in separate repsotory.
+As this is Generalized framework which can be used for any project to generate codelists, we uploaded DynIARx generated codelists in separate repository.
 Please use this [link](https://github.com/DynAIRx/Codelists_DynAIRx) for downloading all DynAIRx Codelists.

 ## Citation